muxyz/website/paper.md

 <p>
 No system of benefit should be created without taking the least privileged into consideration.
-We will ensure what's built is not just benefiting the 1% but making a difference to all.
+We will ensure what's built is not just benefiting the 1%.
 </p>
 </div>